eduflash/eduflash/README.md

 ### Hi there 👋
+I recently retired from special needs teaching and I am currently exploring a new role.
+I trained as a counsellor and life coach and have experience of working with a variety of age groups in this field and I am interested in developing educational and mental health resources,which include exploring using Unity to create interatcive VR environments.
+In the past I has created interative phonics games using Adobe flash and action script.
+I'm now learning HTML, pyython and javascrpt.
 <!--
 **eduflash/eduflash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.